esperanca/personal_website/src/posts/weeknotes-038.md

 Absorbing tons of information to make sense of things is part of my praxis.
 Perhaps it is because of years of experience as an Information Architect.
 I was often surprised in the final stage of the project with a pack of new content or a new department.

-But there is a considerable mental cost in collecting complex information.
+However, collecting complex information can have a considerable mental cost.
 Listening to different perspectives for long periods can be draining.
-I felt overwhelmed at the end of my first week—a sign that I need to be more mindful about my pace and slow down.
+I felt overwhelmed at the end of my first week, a sign that I needed to be more mindful about my pace and slow down.

 ### The first 90 days

-Justin Stach recommended the book The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter before joining.
+Before joining, Justin Stach recommended the book The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter.
 It's a classic that helps people to accelerate their learning in their first months at work.

-There are many obvious things in the book, but I am surprised by how many times I forgot about the basics.
+The book contains many obvious things, but I was surprised by how many times I forgot about the basics.
 An important reminder in the book is to be mindful of your learning strategies.
 The [risk assessment tool](https://smpsva.starchapter.com/images/The_First_90_Days.pdf) is beneficial.

 ### Perception and Psychological safety

 [Alla Weinberg interview](https://theinformed.life/2021/05/23/episode-62-alla-weinberg/) with Jorge Arango at The Informed Life was quite revealing for me.
-She talks about work culture and explained many new concepts.
+She talked about work culture and explained many new concepts.
 Neuroception, for instance, is the subconscious system for detecting threats.
 I knew how our brain triggers fight and flight reactions.
-But I never thought cognitive costs of feeling unsafe.
+But I never thought of the cognitive costs of feeling unsafe.
 A bit of Alla's talk in the podcast:

 > "I found in research that our operating IQ — so our ability to think, to analyze, to be creative, to form, you know, rational thoughts — drops by half.
 So, if my normal operating IQ is, let's say, at a hundred points, when I don't feel safe in an environment, it drops to 50.
 And this is, again, a very human biological thing because our body and our brain will take resources away from our frontal cortex, which is where we think, and it will redistribute it to other parts to keep us alive, to keep us safe."